Knockout Kings

-Knockout Kings is a series of boxing video games produced by EA Sports for various platforms yearly between 1998 and 2003.
+Knockout Kings is a series of boxing video games produced by EA Sports for various platforms yearly between 1998 and 2003, and was replaced by the Fight Night series in 2004.

 Before releasing the first Knockout Kings, Electronic Arts released its first 3D boxing game, Foes of Ali, for the 3DO Interactive Multiplayer in 1995.
 While there are a few similarities between the two games, Foes of Ali was developed by a different team, Gray Matter, and as such, is not regarded as a precursor.

 Gameplay

 The duration of a round can be adjusted to either 90 seconds or 3 minutes.
 In the game's "slugfest" mode, fighters can knock each other out at any given moment of the fight, or suffer 6 or 7 knockdowns and still last for the whole fight.
 There are several differences between Knockout Kings, Knockout Kings 2000, and Knockout Kings 2001 in particular, the most notable being the graphics.

 In Knockout Kings, the boxer sprites, although distinctive, are not facially representative of their real-life counterparts.
 Championship bouts can last only up to 10 rounds and not for 12 as in real life or 15 as in the past.
 In between rounds, all that is seen is a ring-card girl.
 In Career Mode, user created fighters fight all the way up the ladder, defeating the top contenders and eventually defeating the champion.
 After beating the title holder, the new champion defends the championship multiple times until retirement.
 A created boxer can fight in Career Mode and Slugfest Mode, but not in Exhibition mode.
 Although there is a training mode within Career Mode, it is extremely basic.
 However, 2 aspects that Knockout Kings has which the sequels lack is that the referee does a mandatory eight-count when a fighter is knocked down whereas in the sequels the referee stops the count immediately after a fighter gets up from a knockdown, and, in Career Mode, the result of a fight is afterwards seen on the screen as front-page newspaper headlines.

 The Knockout Kings game series gives users a chance to compete against numerous real fighters, such as Muhammad Ali, Eric Esch, Marvin Hagler, Sugar Ray Leonard, Oscar De La Hoya, Larry Holmes, Jake LaMotta, Roberto Durán, Alexis Argüello, and Ray Mancini.
 Fake amateur boxing legends, such as Daryl ‘Hotcakes’ McGee, The Great Smokey Maggard, Boto Bondingo, and Flute Top Terry, could also be unlocked by gaining certain achievements.